 |The Morningstar Tristar 45 amp MPPT charge controller.|

 The pros of the MPPT charge controller are pretty significant.
-It can increase the charging efficiency of the system up to 10% and in some cases even higher.
+It can increase the charging efficiency of the system up to 10 PERCENT and in some cases even higher.
 Moreover, the MPPT charge controller is totally compatible with solar panels of various voltages, such as 24 volt and 36 volt models (just make sure all of the solar panel voltages are the same in order for the tracking function to properly work).
 These higher voltage solar panels can be wired in series or parallel and are generally less expensive per watt than 12 volt models, thus giving you greater flexibility in the panels you can buy.
 The MPPT charge controller can also be sized up to 80 amps and beyond, providing greater flexibility for system growth.

 Cons of the MPPT controller include greater cost, two to four times more to a comparably sized PMW controller, and greater physical size.
 However, the pros associated with the unit's efficiency and features far outweigh the cons.
 There's no doubt about it.
 If you use solar power a significant amount of time throughout the year and cost isn't an issue, then the MPPT controller is the way to go.
 If your system is used perhaps six to eight times a year, then a PWM controller will more than suffice and provide you with years of excellent service.